Yes, it’s available on the Resources page of the Safe Ministry Training site (https://safeministry.training/resources/)

 Managing Junior Leaders (those under 18 years of age) needs as much care as we give the process with adult leaders.
 Here are the main points:

 - Safe Ministry Check – Under 18 year olds cannot obtain a WWCC, but they do need to complete the Safe Ministry Check

 for 13-17 year olds.
 Note that this document needs to be counter signed by a parent.

-This advice can be sought via the contact form (choose ‘PSU Director’ as the recipient) or by calling 02 9265 1561
+This advice can be sought via the contact form (choose ‘OSM Director’ as the recipient)

 Screening – We should be as vigilant with our screening of Junior Leaders as we are with adults (a high percentage of sexual abuse of children is peer-to-peer abuse).
 Therefore, every church should use a comprehensive screening policy that includes using a role application form such as this document.